Page-Carbajal/Software-Engineering/ReactJS/README.md

 Test it out again.
 Run the command `$ node ./dist/bundle.js`.

-####7.
-First ReactJS sample
+##I'm Your Father - Our first ReactJS example

-Are you ready to test this on your browser?
+Lets create 2 new files.

-Lets create 2 new files. demo.html with this basic code
+Index.html with this basic code
 ```html

 <!DOCTYPE html>